David Irving (American football): Las Vegas Raiders

 On October 20, 2020, Irving was signed to the Las Vegas Raiders practice squad.
 He was elevated to the active roster on October 24 and November 14 for the team's weeks 7 and 10 games against the Tampa Bay Buccaneers and Denver Broncos, and reverted to the practice squad after each game.
 He was placed on the practice squad/COVID-19 list by the team on November 18, and restored to the practice squad three days later.
 He was elevated to the active roster again on November 21 for the week 11 game against the Kansas City Chiefs, and reverted to the practice squad again following the game.
 He was placed back on the practice squad/COVID-19 list on December 22, 2020, and restored to the practice squad again on December 29.
 His practice squad contract with the team expired after the season on January 11, 2021.
 On February 18, 2021, Irving re-signed with the Raiders.
 He was released on May 21, 2021.

-Career statistics
+Statistics

 Personal life

 Following his indefinite suspension from the NFL in March 2019, Irving became an activist for cannabis.
 He co-founded his own cannabis advocacy magazine called Cannabis Passport with John Scannell who originally invented the Worlds First Rolling paper magazine.